 Ginger Chih has been documenting her worldwide life and travels for over four decades.
 She was born in Beijing, China, to a Chinese father and a mother who is half Japanese and half indigenous Chinese.
 At the age of three, her family fled China when Communists came to power.
 Settling in Japan, then the United States, and later the United Kingdom, Ginger has experienced the physical, emotional and spiritual traumas that arise from migration.

-Ginger started her photography career in New York City focussing on documenting multi-culturalism.
-She collaborated on a book, A Place Called Chinese America that documents the Chinese immigrant history and contribution to America.
+Ginger started her photography career in New York City with a focus on multiculturalism.
+She collaborated on a book, A Place Called Chinese America, that tells the story of Chinese immigrant history.

 In her professional life, Ginger worked as a management consultant and executive coach in the USA, Asia and Europe from 1988.
 She holds an MBA from New York University’s Stern School of Business and a Ph.D from Cambridge University where she wrote her thesis about multicultural workplace dynamics in China.
 As an executive coach, she found that integrating the teachings of the Dalai Lama resulted in more harmonious workplace relationships and deeper understanding of cultural differences.

 As a student of Tibetan Buddhist teachings and its meditative practices, she applied her skills as a photographer to document the Tibetan Diaspora and its preservation of cultural and national identity in exile.
 Over the past ten years, Ginger has photographed her numerous visits to over two dozen Tibetan refugee communities in India and Nepal.
 Ginger has taken photographs of various aspects of the Tibetan community, showing day-to-day life with residents in educational, religious, and cultural activities.
 She has an ability to draw out people’s stories which she has incorporated into her narrative.
 This is her gift to the Tibetan community and her way to express appreciation by preserving and sharing its culture.